-During the influenza season (as defined in Section 1.2 Key definitions), Category A Workers with a medical contraindication must comply with all other infection control risk reduction strategies as detailed in the NSW Health Policy Directive Infection Prevention and Control Policy (PD2017\013) and the Clinical Excellence Commission Infection Prevention and Control, Manual COVID-19 and other acute Respiratory Infections at all times while working/ on placement in a Category A position.
+- provide evidence of the medical contraindication (Australian Immunisation Register (AIR) immunisation medical exemption form (IM011) AND AIR immunisation history statement (IHS) with the recorded medical contraindication) to the NSW Health agency for assessment. - be provided with detailed information regarding the risk and consequences of exposure to influenza (refer to Appendix 6 Risks and consequences of exposure) - during the influenza season (as defined in Section 1.2 Key definitions), wear a surgical mask as a minimum and comply with all other infection prevention and control risk reduction strategies, as detailed in the NSW Health Policy Directive Infection Prevention and Control in Healthcare Settings (PD2023_025) and the Clinical Excellence Commission Infection Prevention and Control Manual COVID-19 and other acute Respiratory Infections, at all times while working/ on placement in a Category A position.

-Category A workers who are employed/ attending placement in a high-risk clinical area must also comply with any additional precautions detailed in the Clinical Excellence Commission Infection Prevention and Control Manual, COVID-19 and other acute Respiratory Infections.
+if employed/ attending placement in a high-risk clinical area, wear a surgical mask as a minimum and comply with all other infection prevention and control risk reduction strategies, as detailed in the NSW Health Policy Directive Infection Prevention and Control in Healthcare Settings (PD2023_025) and with any additional precautions detailed in the Clinical Excellence Commission Infection Prevention and Control Manual, COVID-19 and other acute Respiratory Infections, at all times while working/ on placement in a Category A position.